-PART B -SECTION 2 - THE AIRPORT MANAGEMENT SYSTEM - RESPONSIBILITIES Page 52 AND ORGANISATION (CHAPTER 2) paragraph 2.2 Rev.35-CHAPTER 2 SAFETY MANAGEMENT 18/06/2024 SYSTEM
+PART B -SECTION 2 - THE AIRPORT MANAGEMENT SYSTEM - RESPONSIBILITIES AND ORGANISATION (CHAPTER 2)

-Level Definition The mitigation action must be applied immediately, because risks of particular severity have been identified, so as to restore the level of risk First level deemed acceptable.
-It is understood that, pending the identification and mitigation immediate implementation of action, operation/infrastructure causing the risk may be suspended/restricted.
-Second The corrective action is defined to reduce the level of risk by means of a level recovery plan agreed upon when defining it.
-Preventive action is identified with a view to improving the process and is not an immediate necessity.
-Observation Such action will have an agreed payback plan.
+Level Definition First level The mitigation action must be applied immediately, because risks of particular severity have been identified, so as to restore the level of risk deemed acceptable.
+It is understood that, pending the identification and implementation of immediate mitigation action, the operation/infrastructure causing the risk may be suspended/restricted.
+Second level The corrective action is defined to reduce the level of risk by means of a recovery plan agreed upon when defining it.
+Observation Preventive action is identified with a view to improving the process and is not an immediate necessity.
+Such action will have an agreed payback plan.